Avagel/AI-page-summarizer-chrome-extension/README.md

 ### Caching

 Summaries are cached in `chrome.storage.local` using the page URL as the key.
-On repeat visits to the same page, the cached summary is returned instantly without making an API call.
+Repeat visits to the same page return the cached summary instantly with no API call made.

 ---

 ## Security Decisions

-### API Key Protection
+### API Key Stored on the Server

-The API key is stored in `config.js` which is listed in `.gitignore`.
-It is never exposed in `popup.js` or `content.js`.
-All API calls are made exclusively from `service-worker.js` — the background layer that users cannot inspect through the page DevTools.
+The Gemini API key lives exclusively in the backend server's `.env` file — never in the extension files.
+This means:

+- The key is never shipped with the extension
+- It cannot be read from `chrome://extensions` or the browser DevTools
+- It is excluded from version control via `.gitignore`

-A `config.example.js` file is committed to the repository as a template so contributors know what is required without exposing the real key.
+A `.env.example` file is committed to the repository so contributors know what to configure without exposing the real key.

+### No API Key in the Extension

+Previous versions of this extension passed the API key through `config.js` inside the extension folder.
+This was refactored to route all AI calls through the backend server so the key never touches the client at any point.

 ### XSS Prevention

-The AI response is HTML that gets injected into the popup.
-To prevent malicious content from executing, all AI output is passed through a sanitizer before rendering:
+All AI output is passed through a sanitizer before being injected into the popup via `innerHTML`:

 - Only safe tags are allowed: `h3`, `ul`, `li`, `p`, `strong`, `em`, `br`
 - All `on*` event attributes (e.g. `onclick`, `onload`) are stripped
-- Any unrecognised elements are unwrapped — their text content is preserved but the tag is removed
+- Unrecognised elements are unwrapped — text content is preserved but the tag is removed

 ### Content Security Policy

-The manifest includes a strict CSP that prevents inline scripts and restricts resource loading to the extension itself:
+The manifest includes a strict CSP that blocks inline scripts and limits resource loading to the extension itself:

 ```json
 "content_security_policy": {